 Note: Public washrooms in Town Hall are not available at this time.
 There is a portable toilet available in the parking lot next door to Town Hall for emergencies.

 Contact the Public Works Department at 902-634-8992 for more information.
 In case of emergency after hours, such as loss of water pressure, call 902-527-0150.

 - The Town's municipal compost site is open on Fridays only from 8:00 a.m. to 4:30 p.m.
 The entrance to the compost site is on Starr Street, near the Wastewater Treatment Plant.
 Town of Lunenburg residents are welcome to dispose of leaves, limbs and garden waste only at this site.

 - The Town's public washroom on Bluenose Drive is CLOSED for the season.
 Washrooms in Town Hall are not available to the public.
 There is a portable toilet in the parking lot next door to Town Hall for emergencies.

 - The Lunenburg Community Centre is open for scheduled programs and rentals.
 See here for more information.
 Fitness classes require pre-registration.
 The Weight Room requires pre-booking your visits.

 - The Lunenburg & District Community Pool is closed for the season (please note that the pool is not operated by the Town).
 Contact the society that operates the pool here: https://www.facebook.com/lunenburgswimmingpool/

-- Municipal public parks including the community garden and outdoor soccer field, baseball field, and track, are open.
-Enjoy what's available in our community, while maintaining physical distancing.
-Please note that the use of the skateboard park also requires physical distancing at all times.
+- Municipal public parks including the community garden and outdoor soccer field, baseball field, track, and skateboard park, are open.

-- Playgrounds are open, with the observance of physical distancing.
+- Playgrounds are open.
 Please wash/sanitize hands before and after use.
 Use at your own risk.

-- The Broad Street Boat Launch has OPENED for the season and will re-open in Spring.
+- The Broad Street Boat Launch has closed for the season and will re-open in Spring.